macsem/UML-property-sales-portal-project/README.md

 It contains use case diagram, domain model, class diagram, state diagram and activity diagram.

+Diagrams were prepeared in Visual Paradigm, Microsoft Word and Microsoft PowerPoint.

 ## 📌 Diagrams

 ### 1. Use Case Diagram